memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ![img](assets/grafana_01.png#center)

 !!! success
-    We successfully installed and configured Prometheus and Grafana at this point :heart:
+    We successfully installed and configured Prometheus, Node Exporter, Alert Manager and Grafana at this point :heart:

-### **Let's visualize the node metrics**
+### **Let's us wire it all together**

-Now that everything is running we need to connect our Prometheus datasource to our Grafana server.
+Now that everything is running we need to connect our Prometheus and alert manager data source to our Grafana server.
 We do this in the UI of Grafana by going to `Data Sources`

 ![img](assets/grafana_02.png#center)